etendosoftware/docs/compiled_docs.md

 and Copilot will return the recognized(and interpreted) text in the chat.

 ![](https://docs.etendo.software/latest/assets/developer-guide/etendo-copilot/available-tools/ocr-tool.gif)

-##### Result chaining
+##### Result Chaining

-Remember that the result of the tool can be used in other tools, for example, you can use the result of the OCR Tool a tool that writes the information in a database or sends it to a web service.
+Remember that the result of the tool can be used in other tools, for example, you can use the result of the OCR Tool in a tool that writes the information in a database or sends it to a web service.
 ==ARTICLE_END==
 ==ARTICLE_START==
 # Article Title: OpenAPI Interaction with Copilot